 In all instances, check the senior’s skin for signs and symptoms of rash or irritation, and contact his or her medical professional if observed.

-For many more tips on managing dementia with incontinence, or to learn more about JFS Care dependable, professional Alzheimer’s disease care, reach out to the top-rated home health aides in Los Angeles at (213) 383-2273.
+For many more tips on managing dementia with incontinence, or to learn more about JFS Care, Los Angeles, CA home care providers for the surrounding areas, reach out to us at (213) 383-2273.
 Visit our Service Area page for a full listing of the locations we serve.